Draconian Measures: Summary

 After introductions, Prokel leads Kang and his forces to a "fort", a ramshackle mess, evidenced by the collapsing guard towers.
 They meet the commander of the fort, General Maranta.
 Slith recalls a situation during the war against the elves when Slith kills a "pointy-eared female", then "does a dance" as the pointy-ear for the benefit of the troops.
 Maranta was surveying the camp at that time, and orders the pointy-eared female to be put under arrest.
 After learning it was Slith, he was given latrine duty for a month.
-Thankfully, Maranta doesn't remember any of that.
+Thankfully, Maranta does not remember any of that.
 Maranta calls of the commanders into the Bastion, a gigantic extremely well fortified building at the heart of the fort, and then introduces Kang to the rest of the commanders.
-Noticing that Kang had an aurak in his forces, he asks why Kang is in command.
+Noticing that Kang had an Aurak in his forces, he asks why Kang is in command.
 Kang then reveals the females, creating an enemy out of Maranta because Kang received the "glory" from Takhisis.

-Life in the fort continues, until Maranta discovers that the goblin horde didn't give up, and are gathering outside the fort to prepare for a siege.
+Life in the fort continues, until Maranta discovers that the goblin horde did not give up, and are gathering outside the fort to prepare for a siege.
 Obviously, this strains the relationship between Kang and Maranta.
 The females are forced to spend their lives within a wooden house, supposedly to protect them from other draconians, and so, begin to get bored.
 They decide to begin drills to prepare themselves to fight, and so the females ambush a draconian to get a requisition allowing them to get twenty swords from the quartermaster.
 At this time, Maranta decides to examine the females, and so when Cresel announces to the females that a visitor is coming, the females place a "water barrel drop", intending that it drops on Gloth's head.
 Unfortunately, when Maranta enters, the water barrel falls on him instead.